transferzero/api-documentation/README.md

 `bundle exec jekyll serve`

-You can the point your browser to http://localhost:4000 to see your changes
+You can the point your browser to http://localhost:4000 to see your changes.